jyellick/obc-docs/api/Openchain API.md

 ### To Regenerate TypeScript

 If you update the [rest_api.json](https://github.com/angrbrd/obc-peer/blob/master/openchain/rest/rest_api.json) Swagger description, you must regenerate the associated TypeScript file for your Node.js application.
-The current TypeScript file describing the Openchain API is [api.ts](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/api.ts).
+The current TypeScript file describing the Open Blockchain API is [api.ts](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/api.ts).

 Swagger produces TypeScript files with its Swagger-Editor package.
 If you would like to use Swagger-Editor before these APIs become public, please set it up locally on your machine.
 To set up the Swagger-Editor locally please follow the steps below.